 The effect of compressed air is based on the compressibility of air.
 Important quantities are:

 Thermodynamically, one distinguishes approximately isothermal, polytropic, or adiabatic compression.
 In practice, compression is never fully isothermal; aftercoolers and dryers reduce temperature and humidity so that compressed air remains reliable in harsh environments.
-For hydraulic applications it should be noted: air-driven hydraulic power pack convert compressed air (typically 6–10 bar) into hydraulic pressure in the several-hundred-bar range—an essential bridge to tools such as concrete pulverizer and hydraulic wedge splitter.
+For hydraulic applications it should be noted: air-driven hydraulic power packs convert compressed air (typically 6-10 bar) into hydraulic pressure in the several-hundred-bar range – an essential bridge to tools such as concrete pulverizer and hydraulic wedge splitter.
+As a rule of thumb, minimizing avoidable pressure increases and pressure drops improves efficiency and stabilizes tool output.

 Generation: compressors and compressed air stations